e-conomic/studylab-sessions/README.md

     * OSX: Terminal
     * Windows: Git Bash

-4. Tell Git your name so your commits will be properly labeled.
+4. Tell Git your name so your commits will be properly labeled

         git config --global user.name "YOUR NAME"

-5. Tell Git the email address that will be associated with your Git commits.
+5. Tell Git the email address that will be associated with your Git commits

         git config --global user.email "YOUR EMAIL ADDRESS"

-# Session overview
+## Session overview

 ### Introduction
-* Presentation of us, our background, where we work, why we are here.
+* Presentation of us, our background, where we work, why we are here
 * Presentation of you - by raising hands
    * How far in education?
    * How many have used git?
    * How have you shared code so far?
 * Why Git?
-    * Why not email/Dropbox/googledocs.
+    * Why not email/Dropbox/googledocs
     * Git is for plain text - not a Dropbox replacement
     * How does Git solve it?
-    * Highlevel view of Git across multiple machines.
+    * Highlevel view of Git across multiple machines
     * Git in a bigger setup - many devs, production machines, tests
     * GitHub